scale-it/algo-builder-templates/pipeline-ui/README.md

-# Algo Builder Web DApp (Shop)
+# Algo Builder Web DApp (Number Increment App)

-This is a React + `algob` project which serves as an app template.
-In this template we demonstrate usage of payment widget to trigger a purchase (in this case it would be purchasing tickets for a concert).
+This is a React + `pipeline-ui` project which serves as an app template.
+In this template we demonstrate `Number Increment App`.

-NOTE: Please go through `setup.md` first, you can find it [here](https://github.com/scale-it/algo-builder-templates/tree/master/docs/setup.md).

 ## Available Scripts